XujieYuan/FIT9131ASS1/README.md

-# FIT9131 Assignment1
+# FIT9131 Assignment 1
-This is a repository for FIT9131 Programming Foundations in JAVA.
+This is a repository for FIT9131 Programming Foundations in JAVA's first Assignment.

 This is a line to test commit.